qeet/IMPORTJSONAPI/README.md

     Title, Price>n

-If you need support for other type comversions then please create a new issue.
+If you need support for other type conversions then please create a new issue.

 ### Parameters
 After the three mandatory function arguments you can specify a variable number of function parameters.
 Each parameter is of the format: